orsinium-labs/pytypest/docs/fixture.md

 ## Context manager

-You can any fixture as a context manager.
+You can use any fixture as a context manager.
 Then setup will be executed when entering the context and teardown when leaving it.
 The cached value, even if available, will not be used.

 ```python
 with connect_to_db() as connection: